Cost of college at University of Arkansas Community College-Morrilton remained the same in 2022-23 school year

 Related

-Cost increased for all Hendrix College students during 2022-23 school year
+Cost of college increased for all University of Central Arkansas students in 2022-23 school year

-Tuition at Hendrix College increased by 5.2% for the 2022-23 academic year, according to the latest data, according to the latest disclosure from the National Center for Education Statistics.
+Tuition for in-state students at the University of Central Arkansas increased by 2.2% for the 2022-23 academic year, according to recent data, according to the latest disclosure from the National Center for Education Statistics.

 Trending